What do you call a treatment that The New York Times has called ‘medicine’s equivalent of duct tape’? Botox. You call it Botox.

 During World War II, military scientists experimented with it to try and turn it into a weapon, but were unsuccessful.
 They eventually stopped experimentations and turned it over to academic researchers when they were done!

 Should I Still Get Botox Treatment?

 Knowing all these facts about Botox, you may start to become wary about whether Botox is truly safe for use in your body.
-Fret not – Botox is the only FDA-approved procedure for treating frown lines and crow’s feet and has also been approved for cosmetic use since 2002, as well as being approved by the Health Science Authority (HSA) in Singapore!
+Fret not – Botox is the only FDA-approved procedure for treating frown lines and crow’s feet and has also been approved for cosmetic use since 2002.
 This means that when in the hands of trained professionals, it is safe and effective for use.

 The Botox procedure is non-surgical and safe.

 The small needles used in the procedure produce minimal discomfort, usually reported as a pricking or pulling feeling.
 If you are uncomfortable with needles, a topical numbing cream can be applied beforehand.
 More than 91% of people considered the treatment outcome to meet or surpass their expectations, and more than 94% would recommend this treatment to others.

 The Botox procedure can produce natural results when done by an experienced aesthetic doctor.